 Maryland mandates Medicaid coverage of telepractice but there are limitations on applicable originating sites.
 Check with the state or ASHA to learn about emergency or temporary provisions

 Reference: MD Medicaid Telehealth Program, Telehealth Program Manual [PDF], updated April 2020.

 If a state has not established regulations on telesupervision, then contact the licensure board for further guidance and ask for written verification.

 Audiologists and speech-language pathologists should keep in mind that while a state may have passed telepractice reimbursement laws and/or regulations, this does not guarantee that payers will reimburse for these services.
 Learn more about considerations for audiologists and speech-language pathologists.

 For further information on telepractice requirements for audiologists and speech-language pathologists, please visit these websites:

-regarding state advocacy issues?
-Call ASHA at 800-498-2071 and ask for the State Advocacy Team.
+Questions regarding state advocacy issues?
+Call ASHA at 800-498-2071 and ask for the State Affairs Team.